RaineyAbe/soo_locks_photogrammetry/README.md

 4. Orthorectify images using ASP's `mapproject` program and the reference DSM.

 5. Mosaic orthoimages.
 First, images are sampled at a unified grid at the user-specified output spatial resolution.
 Then, image values are sampled from the closest camera (based on positions detected during lidar scanning) at each image pixel.
-A plot of the closest camera map can be found in the `inputs` folder.
+A plot of the closest camera map can be found in the "inputs" folder.

 6. (Optional) Generate a DSM using the orthoimages and ASP's `stereo` program.
 Where images overlap, a point cloud is created.
 Then, point clouds are rasterized/gridded and mosaicked.
 The default spatial resolution is the user-specified spatial resolution * 2.